 A somewhat troubling trend I’ve noticed of late is more young patients in their 30s, 40s, and 50s seeking help with memory issues.

-As a holistic healthcare practitioner, this has troubled me as I didn’t see people in this age group for memory problems 10, 15, or 20 years ago.
+As a healthcare practitioner, this has troubled me as I didn’t see people in this age group for memory problems 10, 15, or 20 years ago.

 Why are such young people experiencing cognitive decline?

 In today’s post, I will share my observations along with scientific research on why I believe Smartphones are a significant contributing factor to memory issues in the young.

 I’ll admit, it didn’t take long before I began to suspect new technologies, like Smartphones, may be behind these memory issues in younger adults.

 After all, it speaks to commonsense that if we rely on a device to supplement our memory with notifications, GPS, voice recognition, alarms, etc. our memory-muscle (if you will) could get weak.

 So I started researching and sure enough “digital amnesia” is a real issue.

 In fact, according to a recent survey by cybersecurity company Kaspersky Lab, 44% of the 1000 people surveyed between the ages of 16-55 said their Smartphone serves as their memory1.